 - and, other administrative policy exceptions.

 The FEC meets each Wednesday afternoon at 3:45 p.m. during the term, except during breaks and exam periods.
 Actions by the FEC require approval of the faculty at their regularly scheduled faculty meetings (generally, the first Monday of each month).
 Please note that petitions may not be considered immediately.
 You should continue going to the courses for which you are currently registered and allow up to two weeks to receive notification of the committee's action.
 Do not assume that they will approve your petition.

 To whom would you submit the petition?

-Students should submit their email or written petition, and any supporting documentation (for example, support from adviser or course instructor) to FEC@wlu.edu by Monday at 5:00 p.m. for consideration that week.
+Students should submit their email or written petition, and any supporting documentation (for example, support from adviser or course instructor) to FEC@wlu.edu by Friday at 12:00 noon for consideration the coming week.

 How will you hear of the status of your petition?

 Students receive official notification indicating if the petition has been approved or denied to the student's W&L email account usually no later than Friday afternoon after the FEC meeting.
 Students are responsible to watch for this email notification and act on any approvals accordingly (see below).
 If your petition is denied, and you believe it still has merit, you may appeal by meeting first in person with Dean Rob Straughan, chair of the Faculty EC.

 What should you do if the petition is approved?